protocol-oberon/ouro/README.md

 5. `(set-language lang)`: Sets the default `@language` tag (e.g., "en", "fr") for all string values in the scope.
 6. `(clear-context)`: Nullifies the currently active context (evaluates to `@context: null`), effectively resetting the scope.

-...and creates a `@context` sub-object in the current scope.
+...and creates a `@context` sub-record in the current scope.

 The `(context)` special form also has syntax sugar for the common case of having a single remote context.
 Using `:context value` will automatically desugar into an isolated schema directive frame.

 ```clojure
 ;; Surface Syntax Written by User